-- for Eurobodalla Shire Council to comply with Section 252 of the Local Government Act 1993, and adopt a policy concerning the payment of expenses incurred or to be incurred by, and the provision of facilities to, the Mayor and Councillors in relation to discharging the functions of civic office. - to demonstrate Eurobodalla Council's commitment to ensuring that the Mayor and Councillors have access to induction and ongoing professional development which will assist them to develop and maintain the skills and knowledge required to effectively perform their civic role and responsibilities under the Local Government Act 1993.
+- for Eurobodalla Shire Council to comply with Section 252 of the Local Government Act 1993 and adopt a policy concerning the payment of expenses incurred or to be incurred by, and the provision of facilities to, the Mayor and Councillors in relation to discharging the functions of civic office. - The policy also complies with the Office of Local Government's (OLG) Guidelines for the payment of expenses and provision of facilities for mayors and councillors in NSW. - to demonstrate Eurobodalla Council's commitment to ensuring that the Mayor and Councillors have access to induction and ongoing professional development which will assist them to develop and maintain the skills and knowledge required to effectively perform their civic role and responsibilities under the Local Government Act 1993.